Thank you for interest in Valencia College's Global Distinction (VGD)!

 Visit us on campus at our office.

 Complete the Intent to Graduate with VGD Distinction online submission form before the application deadline for your term of graduation.Submit Intent to Graduate

-In order to successfully earn the Valencia Global Distinction, students must complete the following:
+In order to successfully earn the Valencia Global Distinction, students must work with a mentor to complete the following:

 Review the approved list of courses that can count toward your 15 credit hours.